sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 WebAssembly also performs better compared to recent technologies with a similar goal.
 Firstly, it can outperform [asm.js][asmjs] from optimizations beyond what can be done with JavaScript, WebAssembly has faster download with smaller code size, it does not require parsing as it's already in a binary format.
-Even though asm.js compilation is different from regular JavaScript interpretation, and is statically typed as WebAssembly, it is still limited by JavaScript for expressivity and transporting format.
-Moreover, it's designed to use CPU features that are not expressible in asm.js, such as 64-bit integers.
+Even though asm.js compilation is different from regular JavaScript interpretation, and is statically typed as WebAssembly, it is still limited by JavaScript.
+It is not as compact as WebAssembly as a transporting format.
+Moreover, WebAssembly is designed to use CPU features that are not expressible in JavaScript, such as 64-bit integers.
 Secondly, it replaces [NaCL][nacl] as a go-to tool to run C programs in a browser, as WebAssembly is well integrated to the JavaScript ecosystem.
 Meanwhile, NaCL used sandboxing within applications to integrate.
 In fact, the two optimization